 Be wary of over confidence and over promising.

 Website security is an ever-evolving field, with new threats emerging every day.
 It’s also a field in which true security depends on a range of factors, not all of which can be controlled.
 Because of this, no good web developer will ever guarantee that a website is perfectly safe from attack.
 This would be a sign of dangerous over confidence.
 Anyone making such a claim is likely to be speaking in ignorance, and therefore a liability rather than a source of security.

 However, a good developer should be able to clearly explain what the threats are to your business.
 They should have measures in place to guard against these threats, and they should have a backup in place in case a security breach does happen on your website.

-At build/create, our approach to website security focuses on reducing vulnerabilities so that our clients aren’t easy targets for hackers to exploit.
+At build/create, our approach to Michigan web design and website security focuses on reducing vulnerabilities so that our clients aren’t easy targets for hackers to exploit.
 We want to reduce the likelihood that human error will lead to an inadvertent data leak, and make it harder for anyone to accidentally cause a security breach.
 We also pay attention to website security news, so that we can stay ahead of any emerging threats.